Alexdmsg/Age-and-Historical-Events-Generator/README.md

 Testing
 The program includes a test suite to ensure its correctness.
 To run the tests, use the following command:

 python test_project.py

+Notes
+Ensure that you input valid date values.
+Historical events are retrieved from a predefined dictionary in historical_events.py.

+python test_project.py